 The Paintearth Wind Project (PWP) began development in 2011 and includes approximately 31,000 acres of land located forty kilometres (km) southeast of the Town of Stettler.
 The PWP is located on privately owned cultivated and grazing land and will generate clean energy while allowing landowners to continue with their daily activities.
 The project area has an excellent wind resource which has been verified with over three years of collected onsite wind data.

-In 2017, the PWP applied for approval from the Alberta Utilities Commission (AUC) for a 44 turbine, 150 megawatt (MW) wind power plant, and a permit and licence for the Lanes Lake Substation.
-The AUC application was amended in 2018 to reduce the number of turbines to 42 and modify the nameplate capacity of the PWP to 151.2 MW.
-The PWP received a power plant approval and substation permit and licence from the AUC in January 2020.
-Since receiving AUC approval, some changes have been proposed for the project, including a reduction in the number of turbines and a change in the turbine manufacturer and model.
-Paintearth Wind Project LP (PWLP) is preparing to submit a Letter of Enquiry (LOE) to the AUC in Q2 2022, which will seek approval for the proposed changes to the project as detailed in the latest newsletter.
+In 2017, the Paintearth Wind Project LP (PWLP) applied for approval from the Alberta Utilities Commission (AUC) for a 44 turbine, 150 megawatt (MW) wind power plant, and a permit and licence for the Lanes Lake Substation.
+The AUC application was amended in 2018 to reduce the number of turbines and modify the nameplate capacity of the PWP, and the PWLP received a power plant approval and substation permit and licence from the AUC in January 2020.
+Additional changes were made in 2022 including a reduction in the number of turbines to 38 turbines and a change in the turbine manufacturer and model, and the PWLP submitted a Letter of Enquiry (LOE) to the AUC.
+Updated approval for the PWP was received in the summer of 2022 and construction is commencing in September 2022.

 Download the Updated February 2017 Newsletter(*Updated AESO REP Award Date)